Klipper3d/klipper/docs/Config_Reference.md

 #   distance the axis travels for one full rotation of the final gear.
 #   The default is to not use a gear ratio.
 endstop_pin:
 #   Endstop switch detection pin.
+If this endstop pin is on a
+#   different mcu than the stepper motor then it enables "multi-mcu
-This parameter must be provided for
+#   homing".
+This parameter must be provided for the X, Y, and Z
-#   the X, Y, and Z steppers on cartesian style printers.
+#   steppers on cartesian style printers.
 #position_min: 0
 #   Minimum valid distance (in mm) the user may command the stepper to
 #   move to.
 The default is 0mm.